Create a free profile to get unlimited access to exclusive show news, updates, and more!

 But in the Season 24 premiere, Maroun, portrayed by Odelya Halevi, found herself putting her career on the line after the violent murder of a young attorney from the Brooklyn District Attorney’s Office brought up traumatic memories of her own past.

 At nearly every turn, Maroun’s attempts to find justice for Macy Harper, who had been beaten to death and strangled by her wealthy fiancé, were thwarted.
-Tragically, the difficult case had heartbreaking similarities to the murder of Maroun’s own sister more than a decade earlier, pushing the attorney closer to the edge as she hit one roadblock after another, until she nearly made a decision that could cost her career.
+Tragically, the difficult case had heartbreaking similarities to the murder of Maroun’s own sister more than a decade earlier, pushing the attorney closer to the edge as she hit one roadblock after another, until she nearly made a decision that could have cost her career.

 RELATED: What Happened to Camryn Manheim’s Kate Dixon on Law & Order?